Top 10 Elements of a Good Photograph

 2020 has had no shortages of iconic moments.
 The Australian fires, the pandemic, and the civil rights movements have all been moments for the history books.
 The news has shown countless images of images captured by everyday people.
 We’ve all experienced these trying times in different ways, capturing your perspective through photography is a way to add to the narrative that will be told for generations.

-A viewer should be able to view a photo without commentary to understand.
-If you have to point out the subject or provide an explanation of the photo, you have failed to deliver the message.
+One of the most important elements of a great image is that the viewer must be able to understand to photograph without commentary.
+If you have to point out the subject or provide an explanation, you have failed to deliver the message.

 I’ll begin and end with how photography is about YOU!
 Shoot the things you love; the ultimate qualifier for a good photograph is YOU like it.
-A good photo does not have to be technically sound, if the photo takes you back in time, reminds you of a loved one, or makes you feel something, then it’s a good photo.
+It does not have to be technically sound, if the photo takes you back in time, reminds you of a loved one, or makes you feel something, then it’s a good photo.

 If you haven’t gathered from my landscape gallery, I love mountains and sunsets.
 This photo was taken from the driveway of my grandparent’s house the day after my grandfather passed and I like to think it was his final gift to me.
 By no means is this my greatest work of art, but it follows rules 1, 4, 5, and most importantly 10.